-Drama scholarships are available at 11+, 13+ and 16+.
-Drama Scholars are expected to demonstrate full participation in the Performing Arts and cultural life of the College.
-This will include involvement in internal and external competitions, drama workshops as well as productions.
-Drama scholars are entitled to attend all Theatre trips organised by the Drama department, free of charge, to develop their understanding of professional performance and staging.
-Pupils also meet with the Head of Co-curricular Drama to discuss potential career paths and explore opportunities for further experience of the performing arts world and will have the opportunity to assist with the direction of the major school productions, as well as being supported to run any plays they wish to stage themselves.
-Drama Scholars are also entitled to free LAMDA lessons in one discipline to help them hone their craft.
+Drama scholars are entitled to attend all theatre trips organised by the Drama department, free of charge, to develop their understanding of professional performance and staging.
+Scholars are also entitled to free LAMDA lessons in one discipline to help them hone their craft.
+College pupils meet with the Head of Co-curricular Drama to discuss potential career paths and explore opportunities for further experience in the performing arts world and will have the opportunity to assist with the direction of the major school productions, as well as being supported to run any plays they wish to stage themselves.
+Scholars at 11+ are expected to have extracurricular lessons in either LAMDA/Arts Award or something similar as well as having a keen involvement in amateur dramatics and school productions.

 Expectations of Drama Scholars

 Under the direction of the Assistant Head (Co-curricular) and Headmaster of St Mary’s Hall, all pupils who hold Drama Scholarships will be expected to demonstrate full participation in the Performing Arts and cultural life of Stonyhurst College or St Mary’s Hall.
 This will include involvement in internal and external competitions, drama workshops as well as productions.
 All Drama Scholars will be expected to participate in College drama, primarily the three major College productions.
 Lower Line Drama Scholars are required to take GCSE Drama as a subject option.
 Higher Line Drama Scholars are expected to provide significant directorial support for the Lower Grammar Play in the Easter Term and organisational support of the Great Academies Showcase in the Summer Term.
 Scholars are expected to be leaders in drama.
 Apart from attending regular drama classes, scholars will be expected to join drama and musical theatre activities and play an important role in the support and rehearsal process for school productions.